foureyes/csci-ua.0480-fall2020-034/homework/02-restaurants-2020.markdown

 ### Boroughs ranked by A grades

-* Rank each borough by the number of A grades
+* Rank each borough by the number of A grades.

 ```
 1. Brooklyn has 94 A grades